 We didn’t qualify, but with a club much smaller than SARUM and WIM, and with many members either helping/planning/organising or injured, and others jaded (mentally or physically) by their duties, it would always be a tall order, but we weren’t far away from the top two teams.
 I think SARUM had more runners on the day than we have members, and seem particularly proficient at recruiting new members, including the best of the British Army.
 I suggest we recruit from SBS in Poole next time!
 WIM scored particularly well on juniors and over 70s, so we know where we need to recruit to for future fixtures.

 Congratulations to WIM on winning the heat, their team captain Rob Mills sent us a lovely message:

 “On behalf of everyone at WIM, I just wanted to pass on our thanks to yourselves and everyone at WSX for hosting the CSC Qualifier at Holmsley on Sunday.

 “Considering we were a few members short due to organising the event, I think we did very well.
 With a full team we could easily have claimed 3rd out of 8.
 It’s worth noting that the cut-off for a ‘small’ club is 120 members – that’s twice our size, and WIM and SOC had nearly double our number of runners entered.”

 Click on this link for the team results:

 As you know Scott has been honing his skills in making orienteering films, starting with the Lakes 5 days.
-In addition to running our Instagram page, he has now set up a WSX YouTube channel, so WSX is on the big screen, surely a first for UK orienteering clubs?
-(I haven’t checked).
+In addition to running our Instagram page, he has now set up a WSX YouTube channel, so WSX is on the big screen.
 He made a fantastic video of the event and conditions on Sunday.
 Go grab a cuppa and watch this (turn on the sound!).
 Thanks Scott

 Just to finish on a few more notices: